TedHusted/awake/awake.md/awake.md

 “Good morning.
 What can I do for the CTSB?”

-“We met with Elena Vargas, and she said you would be able to check to see if Brent left his phone in his office.”
+“We met with Elena Vargas.
+She said you would be able to check to see if Brent left his phone in his office.”

 “I take it that you are investigating the collision?”